Murmele/freecad-scripts/README.md

 Perfect!
 Without any adjustments to Scale/Offset/Rotation in KiCAD.

 Once we have figured out the sequence for adjusting *one* component, we can automate the rest of the components in the series.
 Say we download *all* the SxxB-PUDSS-1 3D models, we can simply batch convert them all at once, by making a simple adjustment to the provided batch file (or a shell script for our *nix friends).
 This way you can drag-and-drop all your files onto the script, and the correct changes will be made to *all* the STEP files.

+You can even chain the step2wrl.FCMacro command into the batch file so that both processes are executed in series.

 ##Build Your Own##
 Play around with a sequence of commands or check out the options available in freecad.py